wfischer42/little_shop_solo_project_base/README.md

 If the user's desired quantity is equal to or less than my current inventory quantity for that item And I have not already "fulfilled" that item:
 - Then I see a button or link to "fulfill" that item
-- When i click on that link or button I am returned to the order show page
+- When I click on that link or button I am returned to the order show page
 - I see the item is now fulfilled
 - I also see a flash message indicating that I have fulfilled that item
 - My inventory quantity is permanently reduced by the user's desired quantity